Trackage/trip/cran-comments.md

 0 errors | 0 warnings | 0 notes

-## Reverse dependencies
+## revdepcheck results

-* I have run R CMD check on the 3 downstream dependencies spbabel silicate, and SDLfilter, producing no errors, warnings or notes.
+We checked 4 reverse dependencies (4 from CRAN), comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages